apsillers/lords-of-the-fey/README.md

 ![Lords of the Fey screenshot](https://apsillers.github.io/images/projects/fey.png)

-A multiplayer fantasy-themed turn-based strategy game that you can play in your browser using HTML5 technologies.
+A multiplayer turn-based strategy game that you can play in your browser using HTML5 technologies.
 The game's rules and artwork are taken from [Battle for Wesnoth](http://www.wesnoth.org).

+# Demo

+To see a live demo, visit [https://lotf-apsillers.rhcloud.com](https://lotf-apsillers.rhcloud.com).
+Note that some parts of the the code are very experimental, so please feel free to []

 # Features